-More COVID-19 boosters are on the horizon.
+More Covid-19 boosters are on the horizon.
 But not everyone will need one, experts say - Local News 8

 The number of people getting booster doses is currently outpacing the number of people getting their first doses of vaccine, according to CDC data.
 More than a million doses were reported administered Wednesday, but just an average of around 230,000 people are starting the vaccination process each day.

-President Joe Biden highlighted progress from when nearly 100 million eligible Americans remained unvaccinated in July, but said the nation is in a “very critical period” and urged more to be done.
+President Joe Biden highlighted progress since July when nearly 100 million eligible Americans remained unvaccinated, but said the nation is in a “very critical period” and urged more to be done.

 “We’re down to 66 million, still unacceptably high number of unvaccinated people,” he said Thursday.
 “Now’s not the time to let up.”

-The FDA will consider the committee’s recommendations, and if an EUA is approved then the CDC will confer on which groups would be eligible.
+The FDA will consider the committee’s recommendations, and if an EUA is approved, then the CDC will confer about which groups would be eligible.

-Boosters of the Johnson & Johnson vaccine will be considered Friday, as well as a presentation on mix-and-match vaccines.

 Vaccine mandates move forward

 As the discussion on boosters continues, experts consistently point to the greater need to inoculate those unvaccinated to get ahead of the pandemic.
-And while many COVID-19 vaccine mandate campaigns from the public and private sectors have been met with success, some agencies are finding pushback from a vocal subset.
+And while many Covid-19 vaccine mandate campaigns from the public and private sectors have met with success, some agencies are finding pushback from a vocal subset.

 “If people do make the choice to leave public service, we will replace them,” Gov. Jay Inslee said Thursday.

-In Nevada, rural hospital intensive care units stretched to their limits may face a staffing shortage as a health care worker vaccinate mandate kicks in on November 1.
+In Nevada, rural hospital intensive care units stretched to their limits may face a staffing shortage as a vaccine mandate for health care workers kicks in on November 1.

 “We know that there are staff members that will refuse to be vaccinated,” Joan Hall, president of Nevada Rural Hospital Partners, said in a briefing Thursday.
 Vaccination rates for employees at their hospitals range from 60% to 90%, Hall said.